I’ve seen this scenario play out hundreds of times over the years. A client will call me and say they need a social media audit.

 You’ll want to understand what’s trending with your target audience, what’s top of mind, and how they perceive your brand.
 But, again, a social media audit is not a deep-dive analysis but more of an overview.

 Final Thoughts on a Brand Social Media Audit

 Here are a few general considerations when auditing your social media channels.
 Remember that many of these will depend on where you work, the size of your company, the sophistication of your social media leadership team, and your budget.
 But this is a good summary of what to expect.

 - It’s fast.
-A thorough social media analysis can take weeks or even months, depending on your resources.
+A thorough social media analysis can take weeks or months, depending on your resources.
 A social media audit can be done quickly–in hours, not days.
 Don’t try and boil the ocean when doing an audit.
 Do enough to optimize existing campaigns and make changes, but you can always save the more extensive analysis for later.

 - It’s inexpensive.
 If you publish content on social media, you can leverage each native platform to pull performance data at any time.
-While the analytics platforms mentioned above aren’t free, they are affordable and can save you time.
+While the analytics platforms mentioned above aren’t free, they are affordable and can save time.
 Time is money, and social media moves fast.
 It’s real-time.

 - Text analysis

 - Paid search